 Ingredients

-• 2 tablespoons powdered sugar (for topping (if desired))
+• 2 tablespoons (16 g) powdered sugar - for topping (if desired)

 Instructions

-• Then, add the melted butter and vanilla extract.
-Stir until combined.
+• Stir in melted ½ cup (113 g) unsalted butter and ½ teaspoon vanilla extract until combined.
 The dough will be crumbly.

-• Add the dough to the prepared baking dish and press into an even layer, using an offset spatula or the bottom of a measuring cup.
+• Press the dough into an even layer using an offset spatula or the bottom of a measuring cup.

-• Bake the gluten-free shortbread crust at 350F for 25-30 minutes, until the edges are browned and the center is no longer shiny.
-Remove from the oven.
+• Bake at 350℉ for 25-30 minutes, until the edges are golden and the center is no longer shiny.

-• Add the lemon filling to the warm shortbread crust.
+• Pour the filling onto the warm crust.

-• Bake at 350F for 23-28 minutes, until the edges are lightly browned and the filling is set.
-Only the most inner point of the filling will be a little jiggly.
+• Bake at 350℉ for 23-28 minutes, until the edges are lightly browned and the filling is set.
+The very center should still jiggle slightly.

-• Let the lemon bars cool at room temperature for an hour, then place in the refrigerator for at least 2 hours.
+• Cool at room temperature for 1 hour, then refrigerate for at least 2 hours.

-• Dust the top with powdered sugar and then cut the bars into squares or rectangles.
+• Dust with 2 tablespoons (16 g) powdered sugar and cut into squares.

 Notes

-• This recipe has been tested with Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour (in the blue bag.
-This blend already contains xanthan gum.
-I cannot verify that other gluten-free flour blends will work in this recipe as I have not tested them.
+• Flour blend: This recipe has been tested with Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour in the blue bag, which already contains xanthan gum.
+I can’t guarantee other blends will work the same way.

 Nutrition